Can you get help with your health costs?

 - Leaflet HC11, if you are resident in England

 - if you are resident in Scotland click here and search for HCS1.

 - if you are resident in Wales click here and search for HC11W

-For details of current charges and optical voucher values read:
+For details of current charges and the help available towards glasses and contact lenses read:

 - Leaflet HC12, if you are resident in England

 - if you are resident in Scotland click here and search for HCS2.